For commissioning, licensing and rate inquiries please contact me at:

-The Tear-n Tan Files are stories about fashion, music, and travel.
+The Tear-n Tan Files are stories about art, fashion, music, and travel.
 I’ve been capturing images since a child and after earning photography degrees at both Pasadena City College and the School of Visual Arts I began my career in the photo industry.

-During my first semester at SVA, I headed downtown every Saturday to photograph people on the street.
+In college during my first semester at SVA, I headed downtown every Saturday to photograph people on the street.
 Most of the time I was only choosing people whose style I liked.
 At the time, I didn’t think I was doing street fashion, I thought I was just doing photography…and I loved it.Photo: 1996-1997 © Tear-n Tan.
 All Rights Reserved.

 After college, in 1998, I started working as a slide librarian at a photo agency in Hollywood.
 A year and a half later I was given the opportunity to photograph celebrities at movie premieres and industry parties for the agency and Detour Magazine.
 Yes, I was one of those people behind the red velvet ropes or metal barricades carrying a camera and yelling at the celebs ‘To the left please!
 Straight ahead!
 Over the shoulder!’
 Often times I was overshadowed by the loud ones, since my voice was so soft.
 And other times, I stuck out…a small Asian woman in a sea of big, loud guys, that’s hard to NOT notice.

 Photo: 2004 © Tear-n Tan.
 All Rights Reserved.